jolenewin2018/dierbach_notes/01_-_introduction/chapter_exercises.rst

 17. Give one benefit of the use of a compiler, and one benefit of the use of an interpreter.

-    * A complier creates object code which can be executed quickly by the cpu.
+    * A compiler creates object code which can be executed quickly by the cpu.
       Much faster than an interpreter.
 An interpreter allows faster troubleshooting, since you can observe the effects of changes to source code without recompiling.
 You can also run in interactive mode, which